How to Install Docker on Ubuntu 24.04, 22.04 or 20.04

 Docker harnesses containerization by diverging from conventional virtualization methods that utilize hypervisors for virtual machine management.
 This methodology enables developers to craft lightweight deployments, simplifying application management and scalability.

-For those eager to integrate Docker into their Ubuntu 22.04 Jammy Jellyfish or Ubuntu 20.04 Focal Fossa systems, this guide will elucidate the installation process using the APT package manager in conjunction with Docker’s APT repository.
+This guide will demonstrate the installation process using the APT package manager and Docker’s APT repository.

 First, remove any older Docker versions that might be installed on your system to prevent conflicts and ensure a smooth installation of Docker on Ubuntu.